 Indigenous views on nuclear energy and radioactive waste

-Indigenous nations and communities continue to speak up about nuclear energy and radioactive waste.
-The Passamaquoddy Recognition Group (PRGI) and the CEDAR project at St. Thomas University co-produced a report and video to amplify these Indigenous voices.
+Indigenous nations and communities continue to speak up and express their opposition to nuclear energy and radioactive waste.
+The Passamaquoddy Recognition Group (PRGI) and the CEDAR project at St. Thomas University in New Brunswick, Canada, co-produced a report and video to amplify these Indigenous voices.

 Download the report and watch the video below.

-You can also help to amplify these Indigenous voices:
+Please help to amplify these Indigenous voices.
+Some ideas:

 • Send this page link to your friends and networks.

-• Show the video below to classes / groups and start some discussions.
+• Show the 10-minute video below to classes / groups and get some discussions going.

 Indigenous Views on Nuclear Energy and Radioactive Waste.
 Download the report HERE.

-A French version of the report will be published here soon.
+Une version française du rapport sera bientôt publiée ici.
+(A French version of the report will be published here soon.)

 Askomiw Ksanaqak (Forever Dangerous) – Indigenous Nations Resist Nuclear Colonialism.
 Watch the video (10 minutes).